kingston-hackSpace/Push-button_LED/README.md

 - This *buttonState* logic works for simple interactions such as this one, in which the LED is following exactly the behaviour of the button.

 - However, it is not suitable for counters, or more complex escenarios such as event-based actions.
-In the next example, you will explore *edge-detection*, where a button-press becomes a single, clean event rather than a continuous signal.

 **EXAMPLE 2: EDGE DETECTION**